-The Mickel Library holds more than 200,000 books, scores, music recordings, DVDs, microforms, and archival materials.
-It currently provides access to a variety of online databases, including 39,500 periodicals in full text, 330,000 ebooks and thousands of reference works.
-These resources are available to students and faculty 24 hours a day.
+The Mickel Library holds some 200,000 books, scores, music recordings, DVDs, microforms, and other materials.
+It currently provides a variety of online resources, including over 39,500 periodicals in full text, 429,000 eBooks, and thousands of reference works.
+These resources are accessible 24 hours a day.